fgx/fgx/docs/pages/download.md

 * Downloads will be at https://github.com/fgx/fgx/releases
-* Help wanted with building, can u Kenkins slave ?
+* Help wanted with building, can you accomodate a Jenkins slave ?